sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

  - restrictedToMinimumLevel - log level
  - batchTextLength - value is 'int'.
 This is the number of characters in logged messages.
 Sink will trigger the sending if reached
  - batchInterval - value is 'int'.
 It is time in seconds.
 Sink will trigger the sending if reached
  - maxCapacity - value is 'int'.
 It is the limit of messages in queue.
+Of value <= 0 then int.MaxValue will be used.
  - excludedByContains - array of 'string's.
 If a logged message contains any of these values - message will not be logged.

-you can skip and not use all parameters except the first 2. apiKey and chatIds are required
+you can skip and not use all parameters except the first 2. apiKey and chatIds are required.

+Fatal/Critical log messages will be logged immediately.

 ### If you need to print error from TelegramSender - you can enable SelfLoggig in Serilog
 ```c#